OctopusDeploy/blog/blog/2021-10/safe-schema-updates-6-provisioning-databases/index.md

 ## Speeding it all up

 Our provisioning process is now complete.
-It has two parts.
-First, on a schedule, we have a process that creates new dev-safe databases for developers to use.
-Second, developers can spin up their own dev environments as and when they need them.
+It has two parts:

+1. On a schedule, we have a process that creates new dev-safe databases for developers to use.
+2. Developers can spin up their own dev environments as and when they need them.

 However, the “git, clone, f5” experience is still likely to be a bit frustrating for the developers.

 When a developer wants to run their code, it’s relatively quick to clone the repo, and it’s possible for them to run their script (or perhaps use an [Octopus Runbook](https://octopus.com/docs/runbooks)) to build a development environment.
 However, that process is likely to be slow.

-As a developer, I do not want to have to wait more than a minute, and ideally not more than a few seconds, to start running my code.
+As a developer, I do not want to wait more than a minute, and ideally not more than a few seconds, to start running my code.
 However, my environment provisioning script has to do all of the following:

-1. Build me a new instance and boot it up.
+1. Build a new instance and boot it up.
 (This, at best, is likely to take a few minutes.)
 1. Install SQL Server, and whatever else is needed.
 (Probably another 5-10 minutes.
 Much less if using containers.)
 1. Restore my database backups or clone the databases.
 (If using large backups, could take a while.)
 1. Deploy the latest source code.
 (Depending on the size/complexity of the schema and the deployment tool/process, this could take a few minutes.)